jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 to rise, with 20 percent
 having emerged in the
 past year alone.
-39Microsoft Digital Defense Report 2023Chapter 2 The State of Cybercrime A new era of
+39 Microsoft Digital Defense Report 2023

+Chapter 2 The State of Cybercrime
+A new era of
 cyberattacks: the
 rise of the botnets
 at scale